-\paragraph{Therapy} During therapy, we continue to utilize the instruction templates as the box above shows and traverse across the rest class candidates.
-Particularly, for each iteration $c$ in $N-1$ trials, we choose ``Noi\#c'' as the positive class and ``Pre\#0'' as the negative class, whose exemplars are correspondingly retrieved from the support set to construct the instruction.
-Then, it is fed into a MLLM to output whether the query image belongs to the class ``Noi\#c'', \textit{i.e.}, $h_c=\theta_{mllm}(\text{pos}_c; \text{neg}_c; \text{query}_i), g_c = \text{softmax}(\left[h_c^{true}, h_c^{false}\right])$.
-As a result, we can decide the final prediction through: After we obtain the prediction, and if it shows superior performance to the vision model, a question naturally arises: \textbf{why not directly use MLLM to inference?} There are three main reasons: \textbf{1) Non-negligible inference time}: Because MLLMs could not handle large-batch data at a time and there are multiple traversals for one image to obtain the final prediction, it would be unimaginably slower (\textit{e.g.}, 1000$\times$) if only inference via MLLMs than vision models; \textbf{2) High requirements for computation}: Inference through MLLM takes up huge memory of GPU.
-For MLLMs using large LLMs such as LLaMA-13B, it could require distributed inference for some less advanced devices; \textbf{3) Model privacy issue}: Many MLLMs are highly sensitive and only provide temporary accessibility, therefore, inference through MLLM could not be always applicable.
-Hence, it is necessary to conduct a vision model fine-tuning based on the prediction of MLLMs.
+\paragraph{Therapy.} During therapy, we continue to use the instruction template above and traverse across the rest clean class candidates.
+Particularly, for each iteration $c$ in $N-1$ trials, we choose ``CLN\#c'' as the positive class and ``PRE\#0'' as the negative class, whose exemplars are correspondingly retrieved from $\mathcal{D}^{supp}$ to construct the prompt.
+Then, it is fed into MLLM to output whether the query image belongs to the class ``CLN\#c'', \textit{i.e.}, $z_c=\theta_{mllm}((X_{CLN\#c}, Y_{CLN\#c}); (X_{PRE\#0},\!
+Y_{CLN\#c});\!
+X_q)$,\!\! let $z_c := \text{softmax}(\left[z_c[\text{True}], z_c[\text{False}]\right])$.
+As a result, we can decide the final prediction through: As shown in Section~\ref{sec:experiments}, the performance of MLLM prediction shows strong performance in many OOD scenarios.
+However, we still cannot directly employ MLLMs for inference, due to three main reasons: 1) Non-negligible inference time: Since current MLLMs cannot handle large-batch data, it would be unimaginably slower (\textit{e.g.}, 1000$\times$) when using MLLMs rather than vision models; 2) High requirements for computation: Inference through MLLM takes up huge memory of GPU.
+For MLLMs using large LLMs such as LLaMA-13B, it requires distributed inference on less advanced devices; 3) Model privacy issue: Many MLLMs are highly sensitive with limited accessibility, therefore.
+Hence, we propose to fine-tune vision models based on the prediction of MLLMs.